WintDev/actions/README.md

 # actions
 This repository contains reusable workflows and common actions used by the **WintDev** organization CI/CD.

+## Workflow versions
+There are three versions available.
+- v1
+  - Use this version for managing Azure Function Apps targeting Azure Functions v3 with code targeting .net versions < net6.
+- v2 (**depreciated**)
+  - Use this version for managing Azure Function Apps targeting Azure Functions v4 with code targeting .net6.
+This version is kept for legacy
+- v3
+  - Use this version for managing Azure Function Apps targeting Azure Functions v4 with code targeting .net6.
+- v4
+  - Use this version for managing Azure Function Apps targeting Azure Functions v4 with code targeting .net6. __and__ when working with [environments](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#using-an-environment) when deploying web- or function apps.

+**Note:** v2 is kept for legacy support.
+It _may_ be used when there is a need to manage pushing nuget packages and deployment of Azure Function apps manually in the workflow.

 ## Workflows
 **Note:** Because of the [github actions reusable workflow limitations](https://docs.github.com/en/actions/learn-github-actions/reusing-workflows#limitations), there are decicated shared workflows for testing on the Windows and Ubuntu environments respectively.
 For more information on this,  see: [test-app-windows](#test-app-windows), and [test-app-ubuntu](#test-app-ubuntu).